heikadog/zml/zml.md

 250. Michelle (@michellebirb.bsky.social) follows open zoophiles, notably including "M" for "MAP" (minor-attracted person) and "Z" for "zoophile" in their bio as people who are "welcome".
 251. Tori (@torivlt.bsky.social) follows and interacts with open zoophiles.
 252. Fitzgerald (@fitzetagerald.bsky.social), Dog (@dogalongtherock.bsky.social), and Theo Strypetail (@theostrypetail.bsky.social) are open zoophiles.
+253. justaproudtherian (@justaproudtherian.bsky.social) follows Kero and an open zoophile.
+Notably, when someone suggested more zoophiles should be banned off Bluesky, they asked, "Why? why would you want that?": (<https://archive.today/jvoy2>)